 What are the benefits?

-Clinically proven tool to support your wellbeing and mental health
+Mindfulness is a proven technique to support your mental health and wellbeing.

-It can help you feel calmer, bring clarity and enhance your creativity and awareness.
-Research has found many other benefits, including:
+Research has found that mindfulness can help you feel calmer, bring clarity and enhance your creativity and awareness.
+Other benefits, include:

 - reduced rumination (continuously thinking about upsetting situations and things)